Links I Like

 For improving your craft:

 The best recommendation I received as a writer was to join the SCBWI – the Society of Children’s Book Writers and Illustrators.
-I’m an active member of the Rocky Mountain Chapter.
+I’m an active member of the Rocky Mountain Chapter and I serve as the volunteer Critique Group Coordinator.
 It was through the Rocky Mountain Chapter of the SCBWI that I found an amazing and supportive community of fellow children’s writers, my critique group, great resources about writing and publishing children’s literature, writing conferences, and so much more.

 I also highly recommend Julie Hedlund’s 12×12 Picture Book Challenge – where you’ll find more than just a challenge to write 12 picture books in 12 months.
-It includes access to a supportive community of other picture book writers, informational posts by featured authors, monthly webinars, and a wealth of online resources.
+It includes access to a supportive community of other picture book writers, informational posts by featured authors, monthly webinars, an online forum with affinity groups, and a wealth of other online resources and knowledge.
+I am a volunteer member of the 12×12 Diversity and Equity Committe.

 Elaine Kiely Kearns and Sylvia Liu have a great website, KidLit411, which is a wealth of FREE resources for writers of children’s literature: “A one stop information shop for all your kidlit information needs.”
 It has a very helpful page specific to Picture Books with general resources, website links, formatting tips, templates, and writing tips.